-TTM07300 - The Ring Fence: Transfer pricing: Outline
+TTM07300 - The ring fence: Transfer pricing: Outline

 (As the taxable profits within the ring fence are fixed by reference to the tonnage of the ships operated, any reduction in the taxable profits outside the ring fence would not be matched by an increase in the taxable profits within the ring fence.)